naturally-intelligent/arcade-game-launcher/README.md

-# Arcade Game launcher
+# Arcade Game Launcher

-A simple game launcher meant as a frontend for an arcade machine.
-Especially useful for game jams.
+A simple game launcher meant as a frontend for an arcade cabinet.
+Especially useful for showcasing a bunch of games from game jams.

 Based on Godot Game Launcher from MrEliptik: https://github.com/MrEliptik/game_launcher